maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 var arrD = [...]int{100, 200, 300}
 ```

-- With can combine any of the above with the `:=` operator as well
+- We can combine any of the above with the `:=` operator as well

 ```go
 // Array declaration with :=